dmangame/dmangame/README.md

 ### Buildings ###

-Buildings are stationary objects that spawn a new Unit every UNIT_SPAWN_MOD turns for the AI that owns the Building.
+Buildings are stationary objects that spawn a new Unit every UNIT\_SPAWN\_MOD turns for the AI that owns the Building.
 A building can be captured by another AI through its units.
 To capture a building, a unit must step inside it and begin capturing.
-If the unit can stay there for CAPTURE_LENGTH turns without shooting or moving, the base will change ownership to that unit's AI.
+If the unit can stay there for CAPTURE\_LENGTH turns without shooting or moving, the base will change ownership to that unit's AI.

 ### Moving ###
 An AI may tell a unit to move to any square on the map.
-The unit will move forward SPEED_MODIFIER*LOG(MAPSIZE) squares along the shortest possible route to the square until it arrives or another directive is issued.
+The unit will move forward SPEED\_MODIFIER*LOG(MAP\_SIZE) squares along the shortest possible route to the square until it arrives or another directive is issued.

 If the square is invalid, an exception will be raised.